Consultation on a Public Spaces Protection Order for parts of Liverpool City Centre

 What happens next?

-The results of the consultation will be evaluated and form part of a report, on which the council's decision will be made.
-If extended, the order will be the subject of further publicity.
+The results of the consultation will be reported to the council’s Highways and Public Spaces Representation Committee which will decide whether to proceed with the proposed order.
+If implemented the order will be the subject of further publicity.

 Further information